underlay/tasl.io/content/docs/references.md

 ... here we moved the optional operator from the top level to the `ex:tail` component.
 This means that now every element has to have an integer `ex:head` value, and can optionally link to another element.

-Again, the purpose of this example is just to illustrate how references work.
-Making linked lists with schemas is discouraged, and using this non-empty linked list structure to enforce a "one or more" constraint on an otherwise-unordered multi-valued property is even more strongly discouraged.
+The purpose of this example is just to illustrate how references work.
+Making linked lists is discouraged, which is covered further in the [style guide](/docs/style-guide).